kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science/Readme.md

 - **[Computer science](https://en.wikipedia.org/wiki/Computer_science)** is the study of computers and computational systems.
 It is a broad field which includes everything from the _algorithms_ that make up _software_ to how software interacts with _hardware_.

-- **[Computer scientists](https://en.wikipedia.org/wiki/Computer_scientist)** use various mathematical algorithms, coding procedures, and their expert programming skills to study computer processes and develop new software and systems.
+- **[Data Science](https://en.wikipedia.org/wiki/Data_science)** is an interdisciplinary field that uses scientific methods, processes, algorithms, and systems to extract knowledge and insights from structured and unstructured data.

 ## [Computer Architecture](https://en.wikipedia.org/wiki/Computer_architecture)

+Let us first look at the basic components of a computer system and how they work together to process data and execute instructions.
 A typical computer system is made up of several key components, each playing an essential role in how the system functions:

-- **Central Processing Unit (CPU)**: Responsible for executing instructions and performing calculations to process data.
+1. **Central Processing Unit (CPU)**: Responsible for executing instructions and performing calculations to process data.

-- **Memory**: How we store data.
+2. **Memory**: How we store data.
     - **Primary storage** (RAM): Stores data and instructions that the CPU needs immediately, ensuring fast access.

     - **Secondary storage**: Includes devices like hard drives (HDDs) and solid-state drives (SSDs) for long-term data storage.

-- **Input/Output (I/O) devices**: These devices connect the computer to the outside world, enabling interaction.
+3. **Input/Output (I/O) devices**: These devices connect the computer to the outside world, enabling interaction.
 Examples include keyboards, mice, monitors, and network cards.

 <div align="center">